AlpsMonaco/database/README.md

 ## Project

 ### Dependency
-mysql C API aslo known as libmysqlclient is required.
+mysql C API aslo known as `libmysqlclient` is required.

 ### Visual Studio Code
 This library is coding with *Visual Studio Code*.With ```launch.json``` and ```tasks.json``` configured yet
 you could open this repository's root in *Visual Studio Code* (require C++ extension) directly and launch main.cpp
-to check MySQL dependecy and library usage.
+to check MySQL dependecy and for further usage of this library .

 #### Windows